georiot/wordpress-plugin/readme.txt

 = To install the plugin: =
 1. Install the Amazon Link Engine plugin using the WordPress Plugin Installer here.
-1. Activate the plugin through the “Plugins” menu in your WordPress Dashboard.
+1. Activate the plugin through the "Plugins" menu in your WordPress Dashboard.
 1. Once installed, your links will automatically be localized from then on.

 = To get detailed reporting: =